 What Happens if Someone Dies Without a Will in Connecticut?

 When a Connecticut resident dies without a will, the state will divide their estate according to intestacy laws.
-In addition to overseeing estate distribution, the Connecticut probate court will also ensure the estate pays for all taxes and other expenses before transferring ownership to heirs and other relatives.
+In addition to overseeing estate distribution, the Connecticut probate court will ensure the estate pays for all taxes and other expenses before transferring ownership to heirs and other relatives.

 Does Connecticut Have an Inheritance or Estate Tax?

 Connecticut places a progressive tax rate on estates.
-These tax rates are payable on the value of the entire taxable estate, and the rates will increase with the estate’s value.
+These tax rates are payable on the value of the entire taxable estate, and the rates increase with the estate’s value.
 Individuals must pay estate taxes within six months of the estate owner’s death and may request a six-month extension if needed.

 Spouses in Connecticut Inheritance Law